-Complete the following steps to specify the IP address or host name of the Simple Mail Transfer Protocol (SMTP) server:
+Complete the following steps to specify the IP address or host name of the Simple Mail Transfer Protocol (SMTP) server.

-- 1. Log in to the Remote Supervisor Adapter II where you want to configure the SMTP.
-For more information, see Chapter 2, "Opening and using the Web browser interface", on page 3. - 2.
-In the navigation pane, click Network Protocols and scroll down to the SMTP section. - In the SMTP Server Host Name or IP Address field, type the host name of the SMTP server.
+- Note: If you plan to set up an SMTP server for e-mail alert notifications, be sure that the name in the Name field in the ASM Information section of the System Settings window is valid as part of an e-mail address (for example, there are no spaces). - 1.
+Log in to the Remote Supervisor Adapter II where you want to configure SMTP.
+For more information, see Chapter 2, "Opening and using the Web browser interface", on page 3.

+- 2. In the navigation pane, click Network Protocols and scroll down to the SMTP section. - 3.
+In the SMTP Server Host Name or IP Address field, type the host name of the SMTP server.
 Use this field to specify the IP address or, if DNS is enabled and configured, the host name of the SMTP server. - 4.
 Scroll to the bottom of the page and click Save.